 Google Docs has a built-in "Voice Typing" feature that allows typing and editing via voice commands.
-Note: this feature is only available when using the Chrome browsers.
+Note: This feature is only available when using the Chrome browser.
 Learn how to type with your voice in Google Docs here.

 Mac Dictation & Voice Control

 Mac OS and iOS operating systems provide a built-in Dictation tool.
 This tool is available in the Keyboard settings on any Mac computer, and via the Microphone icon on the iOS keyboard.
 Learn more about Mac dictation here.